 - Remote controlled operations

-The main barriers for moving faster towards developing Maritime 4.0 applications are often human and organisational:
+The barriers for moving faster towards developing the applications are now often human and organisational:

 - Internal resistance from specially the aging workforce in adopting new technology, work methods and processes